Famo

-Famo is a type of music from the African country Lesotho, consisting of singing accompanied by the accordion, a drum, and occasionally a bass.
-It originated in the drinking dens of migrant workers relaxing after working in mines in the 1920s and is now a popular form of music for Sesotho speakers.
+Famo Famo started as a rural music among Lesotho's shepherds, but migrated to the urban areas along with the Basotho who went to work in South Africa's mines in the 20th century.
+"It was there where they were introduced to an accordion," says Mpho Malikeng, a Maseru musician and artist who is an expert on famo.

 Characteristics

 As a very popular form of music in Lesotho, famo consists of male or female singing and ululations.
 Instrumental support comes from an accordion, a drum and a bass.
 Songs often refer to urban life, and female singers can use their singing to challenge their male counterparts.